What Is the Plastic Piece Above the Tire Called?

 What a Fender Liner Does

-A fender liner protects the inner wheel well from mud, stones, water, salt spray, and road debris.
-It also helps reduce how much spray reaches wiring, hoses, the washer reservoir, the bumper area, and nearby metal surfaces.
-Ford describes its wheel-well liners as panels that help cover and shield body-colored parts and underpinnings within the rear wheelhouses.
+A fender liner protects areas inside the wheel well from mud, stones, water, salt spray, and road debris.
+Ford describes its wheel-well liners as helping shield body-colored parts and underpinnings inside the wheelhouse, while GM describes wheelhouse liners as helping protect the inside of the fender from debris.

-This matters more in wet or snowy regions.
+This protection matters more where roads are treated with salt.
 The U.S. Environmental Protection Agency notes that road salt can have corrosive effects on cars, trucks, bridges, and roads.
-A missing liner does not guarantee rust, but it can leave more of the wheel well exposed to salty spray and grit.
+A missing liner does not guarantee corrosion, but it can leave more of the wheelhouse directly exposed to salty spray, moisture, and grit.

-A liner also helps keep the wheel well cleaner.
-When it cracks or hangs loose, dirt can collect behind it, clips can tear out, and the edge may start rubbing the tire during turns or over bumps.
+A liner also helps keep debris away from nearby areas.
+When it cracks or hangs loose, dirt can collect behind it, clips can tear out, and the edge may move close enough to the tire to rub during turns or suspension movement.

-The safest way to order the right part is to identify both the location and the catalog name: inner wheel well parts are usually liners or shields, while outer arch parts are usually moldings, flares, garnishes, or trim.
+The safest way to order the right part is to identify both its location and its catalog name.
+Inner wheel-well parts are usually liners or shields, while outer arch parts are usually moldings, flares, garnishes, or trim.

 What Exterior Wheel Arch Trim Does

 Exterior wheel arch trim covers the outer edge of the wheel opening.
-On some vehicles it is mostly decorative, while on trucks and SUVs it may also add tire coverage or protect the painted body from stones and road spray.
-Ford describes one official fender flare molding as a body piece that covers and extends the arch of the wheel-well opening.
+On some vehicles it is mainly a finished body trim piece, while on trucks and SUVs a flare may extend farther outward around the tire.
+Ford describes its official fender flare wheel arch molding as a body piece that covers and extends the arch of the wheel-well opening.

 Outer trim pieces are more visible than inner liners, so color and finish matter.
-Some are textured black plastic, some are body-color, and some need paint before installation.
-If your replacement piece sits on the outside of the fender, check whether it is sold raw, primed, painted, or textured to match your vehicle.
+Some are textured black plastic, some are body-color, and some replacements may require finishing or paint.
+If your replacement piece sits on the outside of the fender, check whether the exact part is sold raw, primed, painted, or textured for your vehicle.

 Why Fender Liners Loosen or Fall Off

-Fender liners usually loosen when clips, screws, rivets, or mounting tabs wear out or break.
-Heat, cold, water, road salt, and road grime can make plastic fasteners brittle over time.
-Potholes, curb hits, tire contact, and previous collision repairs can also knock the liner out of place.
+Fender liners usually loosen when clips, screws, rivets, retainers, or mounting tabs wear out, pull free, or break.
+Heat, cold, water, road salt, and road grime can age exposed plastic hardware.
+Potholes, curb contact, tire rubbing, or previous body repairs can also move a liner out of position.

 | Cause | What You May Notice |